 As I mention at the end of the video, while you can certainly do data cleaning in Excel, switching to R enables you to make your work reproducible.
 Say you have some surveys that need cleaning today.
 You write your code and save it.
 Then, when you get 10 new surveys next week, you can simply rerun your code, saving you countless Excel points and clicks.

-You can watch the full video at the very bottom or go each tip by using the videos immediately below.
 I hope it’s helpful in giving an overview of data cleaning in R!